 The system is classified as a Class 1 laser product.
 The SFP uses an optical light source for data and command communication.
-It does not emit hazardous light, but it is recommended to avoid direct exposure to the beam.
+It does not emit hazardous light, but direct exposure to the beam should be avoided.

-Figure 11.17: 10 Gbit Ethernet card - with SFP+ module
+Fig. 11.17 10 Gbit Ethernet card - with SFP+ module